blvck-root/alx-system_engineering-devops/README.md

-This project contains scripts for some of the commands for basic shell navigation and file manipulation.
+This project contains scripts for some of the commands for shell navigation, file manipulation, permissions, I/O, and expansions.

 ## Requirements
 - Allowed editors: `vi`, `vim`, `emacs`